 - The winner receives a $10,000 cash award.
-The winner and her/his family are invited to the John F. Kennedy Presidential Library in Boston to accept her/his award and participate in Profile in Courage Award events from May 18 – 20, 2019.
+The winner and her/his family are invited to the John F. Kennedy Presidential Library in Boston to accept her/his award and participate in Profile in Courage Award events in May 2020.
 Travel and lodging expenses will be paid for the trip to Boston for the winning student and her/his parents.

 - Second-place winner receives $3,000.

 - Ten students receive honorable mentions.

 - The nominating teacher of the first-place winner is also invited to the John F. Kennedy Presidential Library to receive the John F. Kennedy Public Service Grant in the amount of $500 for school projects encouraging student leadership and civic engagement.
 Travel and lodging expenses will be paid for the trip to Boston.